NBA Trade Rumors: Sixers To Trade Nik Stauskas Or Other Guard, Latest Draft Pick

-While a lot of NBA trade rumors were put to rest once the official trade deadline hit, it hasn’t stopped some speculation about how teams could make moves ahead of the 2017-18 NBA season.
-In particular, a team with plenty of assets and the potential for really getting their roster in order is the Philadelphia 76ers.
-Could the Sixers trade one of their guards since the position is loaded on their current roster?
+While a lot of NBA trade rumors were put to rest once the official trade deadline hit, it hasn’t stopped some speculation of how teams could make moves ahead of the 2017-18 NBA season.
+In particular, a team with plenty of assets and potential for really getting their roster in order is the Philadelphia 76ers.
+Could the Sixers trade one of their guards since the position is pretty loaded on their current roster?
 Also, which player will Philly target in this summer’s NBA Draft to further improve their team’s chances at success?

 Philadelphia fans know there were all sorts of Sixers trade rumors over the past months heading into February’s deadline, with the team actually making a move to send Nerlens Noel over to the Dallas Mavericks.
 Jahlil Okafor stayed put while promising stars Joel Embiid and Ben Simmons were sidelined with injuries.
 Both of those players are expected to be active next season if all goes according to plans.
 The team also is looking towards at least one NBA Draft lottery pick to add more talent to their lineup.

 A recent ESPN report referencing The Intelligencer‘s Tom Moore suggests Philadelphia may look to unload one of at least two guards from their roster ahead of the next season.
-The first name mentioned is Nik Stauskas, who is in his second season with the team and averaging 9.1 points, 2.1 assists, and 2.7 rebounds a game.
+The first name mentioned is Nik Stauskas who is in his second season with the team and averaging 9.1 points, 2.1 assists, and 2.7 rebounds a game.
 He’ll be in the final year of a rookie-scale contract and could make $3.8 million in the 2017-18 season, so the team may simply waive him if there are no teams willing to make a trade.

 Stauskas, a product of Michigan University, was originally traded from the Kings to Philadelphia in 2015 along with Carl Landy and Jason Thompson.
 Sacramento received the rights to Arturas Gudaitis and 2015 NBA Draft pick Luka Mitrovic.
 Philly also picked up the right to swap first-round picks with Sacramento, if they choose to do so this year.